carpentries-incubator/twitter-with-twarc/_episodes/02-jupyter.md

 # Navigating the JuptyerLab interface

+It will take a few minutes to fire up your virtual machines.

 When you first open JupyterLab, you will find a file browser tab on the far left side of the screen.
 This is where we can manage our files and navigate directories.
 The tab that is labeled "Launcher" contains options for what to start up.
 For this workshop, we will be using Python 3 Notebook and Terminal.
 The last JupyterLab interface thing to note is the toolbar found at the top on the screen.
 There, you will find options that are needed to run and save programs you write.

 ![first look at the jupyter lab interface](../fig/first-look-jupyter.png)